Here’s what a cardiologist says about that sudden chest pain that lasts only seconds: angina or is this somehow related to your heart?

 Any kind of pain or ache in the heart area (“beneath” the breasts or “behind” the breastbone) can be frightening.

-“A flicker of chest pain, especially if it happens at rest, is not likely to be angina.
-Anginal chest pain is related to a lack of blood flow to the heart muscle,” says Donna P. Denier, MD, of The Cardiology Center with the Appalachian Regional Healthcare System.
+“A flicker of chest pain, especially if it happens at rest, is not likely to be angina,” says Donna P. Denier, MD, of The Cardiology Center with the Appalachian Regional Healthcare System.